 Chicken piccata is a chicken that is sauteed in butter, and then served with a savory lemon butter sauce.
 I would recommend serving this with something that is going to help you capture the extra sauce.
 This would go well with mashed potatoes, and even some creamy polenta.
 I recommend pounding the chicken out thin, this will decrease the cooking time, and the thin chicken will pick up all of the flavor.

-Chicken Piccata Light
+Variations on Chicken Piccata

-- 1 pound chicken breasts (2 chicken breasts)
+- 1 pound chicken breasts 2 chicken breasts

 - 4 tablespoons unsalted butter

 - 1 1/2 tablespoons lemon juice